rhammell/mnist-draw/README.md

 # mnist-draw
-Draw and classify digits (0-9) in a browser using machine learning
+This repository contains a single page website that enables users to draw and classify digits (0-9) using machine learning.

 # Setup
+Python 3.5+ is required for compatability with all required modules

 ```bash
 # Clone this repository